- Corn snakes are widely regarded as the #1 snake with the best personality. They are super friendly and love to be handled.

 Another friendly boa constrictor is the rosy boa.
-If a 6 to 9 foot snake sounds intimidating, then maybe a Rosy Boa is a better option.
+If a 6 to 9-foot snake sounds intimidating, then maybe a Rosy Boa is a better option.
 Rosy Boas are much smaller and only get to be 3 feet long.
 They have a unique coloration with some variation but many are light-colored, almost white with three skinny stripes that go down their body lengthwise.
 The stripes are a rose or salmon color.
 Rosy Boas are docile and easy to handle.
 They do live in the United States in the southwestern states of California and Arizona.
-If you want one as a pet is best to get one that is captive-bred to ensure the ease of socialization.
+If you want one as a pet is best to get one that is captive-bred to ensure ease of socialization.

 #3) Pygmy Python

 Another constrictor snake is pythons.
 A friendly little python is the pygmy python, the smallest python in the world.
-They are a docile snake that is from northwest Australia.
+They are docile snakes from northwest Australia.
 When they hatch they are only 6 inches long and thin, small enough to fit in your hand.
 As adults, they typically don’t get longer than 2 feet.
 Most are brick red with faint criss-cross markings.
-Large pythons can eat rats, pigs, monkeys and can even consume an entire deer.
+Large pythons can eat rats, pigs, and monkeys and can even consume an entire deer.
 What can a small Pygmy Python constrict?
 In Australia, they will wait outside the entrance to caves and snatch bats as they fly in and out.
 Clever hunting technique!

 They do have a curious, friendly nature, but need gentle handling and patience.
 Socialization of a pygmy python can take from mere weeks up to a year.
 They also have voracious appetites and can put on too much weight if overfed.
 Finding a breeder for them can be difficult as Australia has been closed to exporting animals for a long time.